TMW Online FAQs

 - A private tenant where the rent is greater than £100,000 and therefore falls outside the limits of an Assured Shorthold Tenancy.

-In line with standard tenancy agreements, the solicitor is responsible for checking the terms of the tenancy are acceptable to us, based on our lender information displayed in the CML Handbook.
-The maximum term of 36 months also applies.
+In line with standard tenancy agreements, the solicitor is responsible for checking the terms of the tenancy are acceptable to us, based on our lender information displayed in the UK Finance Handbook.
+The maximum term of 36 months also applies (except in the case of a Private Residential Tenancy which does not have a fixed term).

 We’ll use this information to provisionally determine whether Houses of Multiple Occupation (HMO) properties are acceptable security to us.